 As with commingled funds, attorneys cannot use escrow account funds for personal matters or financial gain.
 As with the previous point, the account should only hold the client’s money until all the contract terms are fulfilled.

 Must use the escrow account in a manner that does not violate any of the terms of the contract.
 The consequences of not complying with an agreement related to funds are similar to breaching any contract clause.
 In this case, the aggrieved party may file a lawsuit to recover the money.

-Fraud is another of the disadvantages that can arise when you have an escrow account.
+Fraud is another disadvantage that can result when you have an escrow account.
 The buyer and seller must receive consistent and transparent information about the funds and documents to avoid this problem.

-If the attorney defaults before the seller are entitled to the money, the buyer suffers the loss because it was still his money.
+If the attorney defaults before the seller are entitled to the money, the buyer will suffer the loss because it is still their money.
 But, if the agent breaches his responsibility after the seller is entitled to the funds, the seller incurs the loss because the money was already part of his property.